Health and Technology

-When I first went to my doctor in The Medical City for a check-up, I was quietly surprised when she presented me her prescription of drugs.
+When I first went to my doctor in The Medical City for a check-up a couple of months ago, I was quietly surprised when she presented me her prescription of drugs.
 Unlike the prescription orders I was used to as a child (infamous for featuring indecipherable doctors’ handwriting), my doctor had a dedicated printer for releasing her prescription orders.
 This is a small innovation that reduced the risks of misinterpretation of prescription handwriting, and it also reduced the time and labor costs of manually writing the prescription.
 I assume the medications she prescribed were also automatically logged onto my electronic patient record.

 In both small and radical ways, technology has changed how healthcare is accessed, provided and perceived.
 Though it is important to note that technological achievements vary by the region, country and micro setting, there is still a huge potential for technological innovation across the board.
 Technology is being managed as a resource that can produce better quality and efficiency in treatments, research and data collection.